Prince Andrew Was Friends With Another Alleged Pedophile As His Jeffrey Epstein Fallout Continues

 The lawsuit also claimed that the billionaire kept a database filled with the names of 7,500 “potential victims” for decades.

-In addition, it was also alleged that Nygard used his luxury yachts to transport drugs and alcohol for his pamper parties — and both transported the contraband held parties while Prince Andrew was staying at the villa.
+In addition, it was also alleged that Nygard used his luxury yachts to transport drugs and alcohol for his pamper parties.

 First Epstein & now Nygard